Bayer-Group/ol-kit/src-docs/tutorials/contextProps.md

       theme: 'dark'
     }

-    return { contextProps } // this is the magic right here }
+    return { contextProps } // contextProps in this object get attached to context }

   return (